ashfaq92/swfc-art/README.md

-# swfc-art
+# SWFC-ART
-Description will be provided soon.
 For academic demonstration.
-Full details alongwith references will be provided soon.
+Full description alongwith references will be provided soon.

 ## Credits
 This project uses code from following repositories: